bahrus/xtal-element/README.md

 ## Notification / Events

-Properties that are categorized as "notify" properties in AttribteProps emit events when they change value.
+Properties that are categorized as "notify" properties in AttributeProps emit events when they change value.

 For example: